deadlydog/PowerShell.ScriptModuleRepositoryTemplate/ReadMe.md

 ## ✨ Features

-Using this template for your git repository will provide the following features out-of-the-box:
+Use this template for your new git repository to get the following features out-of-the-box:

 - GitHub Actions workflows or Azure DevOps Pipelines YAML files that:
-  - Publish a prerelease version on every commit to the `main` branch, and the stable version once manually approved.
+  - Publish a prerelease version on every commit to the `main` branch, and a stable version once manually approved.
     - Can also manually trigger deployments of feature branches.
   - Version the module.
   - Run PSScriptAnalyzer to ensure best practices are followed.
-  - Run tests on multiple platforms (Windows, Linux, MacOS).
+  - Run build tests, and smoke tests on multiple platforms (Windows, Linux, MacOS).
   - Publish the module to the PowerShell Gallery or a custom feed.
   - Spell check all files in the repository.
   - Display test code coverage results on PRs.